-These PFM Guidelines draws on 10 years of practical experiences of establishing Participatory Forest Management (PFM) within the Non Timber Forest Products - Participatory Forest Management (NTFP-PFM) Research and Development Project in the natural montane forests of South West Ethiopia.
-It contains an overview of the;
+These PFM Guidelines draws on 12 years of practical experiences of establishing Participatory Forest Management (PFM) within the Wild Coffee Conservation by PFM (WCC-PFM) and the Non Timber Forest Products - Participatory Forest Management (NTFP-PFM) Research and Development Project in the natural montane forests of South West Ethiopia.
+It contains an overview of the:

-- > Why?
-The rationale and principles of PFM, - > What?
+- Why?
+The rationale and principles of PFM, - What?
 Overview of PFM steps and activities, - > Annexes Related to forms, formats and detailed guidance for PFM.

 The national PFM guidelines explicitly state that they are only a general guide and that experimentation and adaptation is expected in PFM implementation.
-These PFM guidelines reflect the results of experimentation but are still harmonized in terms of concepts and principles with the national PFM Guidelines, and follow similar, comparable process steps as can be seen in the table that follows.
+These PFM guidelines reflect the results of such experimentation but are still harmonized in terms of concepts and principles with the national PFM Guidelines, and follow similar, comparable process steps as can be seen in the table that follows.
+In these guidelines there is further experimentation in order to explore how PFM can support and achieve the conservation of wild Arabica coffee.
+While understanding of the role of PFM for the maintenance of forest and hence the conservation of forest biodiversity is well recognized in the national PFM guideline, attention is given here in the WCC-PFM project to ensure the conservation of wild Arabica coffee through detailed management plans developed with full participation of the community.

-PFM Phases PFM steps National PFM steps NTFP-PFM Guidelines National Guidelines Guidelines Phase 1.
-1. Getting started 1.
-Getting started Mobilization 2.
-Familiarization of PFM processes Phase 2.
-3. Forest resource 2.
-Boundary negotiation and demarcation PFM planning assessment and process management planning.
-3. Facilitating forest management planning 4.
-Organizing and 4.
-Organizing Community Based legalizing CBOs Institutions and internal regulations 5.
-PFM agreement development, signing and awareness raising Phase 3.
-5. Capacity building and 6.
-Forest management implementation Implementation skills development and enterprise development phase 6.
+PFM Phases PFM steps National PFM steps NTFP-PFM Guidelines

+National Guidelines

+Guidelines

+Phase 1.
+Getting started Getting started

+Mobilization Familiarization of PFM

+processes

+Phase 2.
+Forest resource Boundary negotiation and demarcation

+PFM planning assessment and

+process management planning.
+2. Facilitating forest management

+Facilitating forest management

+planning

+4. Organizing and Organizing Community Based

+legalizing CBOs Institutions and internal regulations

+5. PFM agreement development, signing

+and awareness raising

+Phase 3.
+Capacity building and Forest management implementation

+Implementation skills development and enterprise development

+phase 6.
 Participatory 7.
-Monitoring, evaluation and monitoring and evaluation responsiveness.
+Monitoring, evaluation and

+monitoring and evaluation responsiveness.